-- 1. Click on the correct network name in the "Available Networks" list. - 2.
-If the network has security (encryption) enabled, you will need to enter the network key.
+- 1. Click on the correct network name in the "Available Networks" list. - If the network has security (encryption) enabled, you must enter the network key.
 Click "Connect".
-For more information regarding security, see the page entitled: "Securing your Wi-Fi Network" on page 15 of this User Manual. - 3.
+For more information regarding security, see the page entitled: "Securing your Wi-Fi Network" on page 17 of this User Manual. - 3.
 Within a few seconds, the tray icon in the lower right-hand corner of your screen should turn green, indicating a successful connection to the network.